dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/development-time-iis-support.md

 If an untrusted development certificate is used, the browser may require you to create an exception for the untrusted certificate.

 > [!NOTE]
-> Debugging a Release build configuration with [Just My Code](/visualstudio/debugger/just-my-code) and compiler optimizations results in a degraded experience (for example, break points aren't hit).
+> Debugging a Release build configuration with [Just My Code](/visualstudio/debugger/just-my-code) and compiler optimizations results in a degraded experience.
+For example, break points aren't hit.

 ## Additional resources